SweepCasinos > States > California

 Other sources

-• California Department of Justice.
+• California Business and Professions Code § 17539.15.
 (2025).
-Sweepstakes and prize notifications.
+Sweepstakes solicitation materials and prize notifications.
+California Legislative Information.
 Link

 • Imperium Comms.
 (2025, October 20).
 Sweepstakes casinos banned in California: What’s next?
 Reuters.
 Link